Wednesday, April 24, 2024

 Brave and the Bold #200: This is the final issue of Brave and the Bold, ending a 28-year run.
 It also happens to be a comic I bought off the stands (one of three this month, it turns out!
 The first time that's happened in this review.) so I have a lot of nostalgia for it.
 It perhaps doesn't read as well to be today as it did at 10, but I still think its a good Bronze Age comic, starting with a great Aparo cover.

 The main story by Barr and Gibbons/Martin is billed as a team-up between Earth-One and Two Batmen, but is really a sort of team-up between parallel world counterparts of a new villain, Brimstone.
-On Earth-Two (rendered in Jerry Robinson-esque style by Gibbons), Nicholas Lucien is a B-grade villain with a devil gimmick who is defeated by Batman and Robin and accidentally but in a long coma by a head injury.
+On Earth-Two (rendered in Jerry Robinson-esque style by Gibbons), Nicholas Lucien is a B-grade villain with a devil gimmick who is defeated by Batman and Robin and accidentally put in a long coma by a head injury.
 He is revived 28 years later in Arkham to find himself an old man, and Batman dead and thus beyond his vengeance.
 Unwilling to accept this, he mentally reaches out to that other him he always sensed existed who is a respectable businessman on Earth-One.
-He essentially possesses that version of himself to execute a terroristic plan to lure Earth-One Batman into a trap and girl him.
+He essentially possesses that version of himself to execute a terroristic plan to lure Earth-One Batman into a trap and kill him.
 The Earth-One portions of the story are, of course, rendered in more gritty, modern style.
 It's a nice gimmick that leads to a good story, if not necessarily a memorable one beyond its high concept.
 Gibbons changing art styles are a large part of its success.

 This issue also as a preview of the comic that is to replace Brave and the BoldBatman and the Outsiders.
 In the continuity of that title, I am told, this story comes after the third issue.
 Anyway, it's a nice introduction by Barr and Aparo and left me wondering as a kid who these characters were.
 A group cultish terrorists seek to liberate their leader Miklos from the hospital where he is being held in police custody.
 When they attack the hospital, they run up against Batman and the Outsiders.